0nhc/code_repo_readme/README.md

-# Introduction to my Robotics Experiences
+# Introduction to my Robotic Experiences

-This page is about my robotics experience in details.
+This page is about my robotic experiences in details.
 I've been an enthusiast in robotics since I was a kid.
 I also have bilibili and Twitter account with my robotics related daily life.</br>

 [bilibili@0nhc](https://space.bilibili.com/435723766?from=search&seid=8150707523279557385&spm_id_from=333.337.0.0)</br>